Rocky Frequently Asked Questions

 - Health information

-- Other highly sensitive personal information
+- Other sensitive personal information

 Please refer to the Aggie AI Terms for additional details, as well as the data protection levels (P1-P4) as outlined in IS-3.